 I mean, to be fair, your health matters regardless as to what day it is, right?
 What’s more, the specific health-related searches that kick up on Valentine’s Day tend to be thematically relevant:

 Kansas wants to know if broken heart syndrome is a real thing ( it is) — and both Arizona and Tennessee are looking into venereal disease.

 Not going to lie: I’m curious about how old the median ages are in Arizona and Tennessee, largely because “venereal disease” hasn’t been the preferred term for STIs for a few decades.
 Either way, though, here’s your reminder to use protection, get tested regularly, and be safe while you’re having fun.

-To check out the full map, head here.
+full map, head here.
 Search wisely and search well, my friends.